tomassedovic/quicksilver-roguelike/README.md

 ```

 The `pos` is a [`quicksilver::geom::Vector`][vector].
 Your typical
-two-value `x` & `y` struct.
+two-dimensional struct with `x` & `y` fields.

 [vector]: https://docs.rs/quicksilver/0.3.5/quicksilver/geom/struct.Vector.html

-> You might still want to write your position, size, etc. types.
+> You might consider defining your own types for position, size, etc.
-> `Vector` uses `f32` and if you overload its meaning (e.g. using it
+> `Vector` uses `f32` (you may prefer integers) and if you overload
-> for pixel as well as map tile coordinates), you can end up mixing
+> its meaning (e.g. using it for pixel as well as map tile
-> them by accident.
+> coordinates), you can end up mixing them by accident.

 A proper roguelike would use a procedural / random generation to build
 the map.
 We're just going to create an empty rectangle with `#` as the